The Ballroom seats 100 guests for a formal reception.

 Conserving Kelmarsh Hall; piece by piece

 Kelmarsh Hall's stunning Ballroom has beautiful views over the West Terrace and the lake beyond.
-It will seat 100 guests for a sit-down reception or 170 for a more informal affair or evening reception.

 The Great Hall is the centrepiece of the house and is the first room to be entered through the front door.
 With its Italian pink walls and fine 18th century ceiling plasterwork this room has welcomed many guests during its history.